algorithmica-org/algorithmica/content/english/hpc/architecture/layout.md

     ret
 ```

-This is a very important issue, and we will spend [much of the next chapter](/hpc/pipelining/branching) discussing it in more detail.
+Eliminating branches is an important topic, and we will spend [much of the next chapter](/hpc/pipelining/branching) discussing it in more detail.

 <!--